The Cambridge Modern History: Planning and publishing

+The first discussions about creating The Cambridge Modern History took place in 1896.

 The original Cambridge Modern History was planned by Lord Acton, who during 1899 and 1900 gave much of his time to coordinating the project, intended to be a monument of objective, detailed, and collaborative scholarship.
 Acton was Regius professor of modern history at Cambridge, and a fellow of All Souls, Oxford.
 He had previously established the English Historical Review in 1886 and had an exalted reputation.

 The new work was published in fourteen volumes between 1902 and 1912, in the British Isles by the Cambridge University Press and in the United States by Macmillan & Co. of New York City.
 Written mostly by English scholars, the first twelve volumes dealt with the history of the world from 1450 up to 1870.
 The final volume, numbered 12, was The Latest Age and appeared in 1910.
 There then followed two supplemental volumes.

 The history was later followed by similar multi-volume works for the earlier ages, namely the Cambridge Ancient History and the Cambridge Medieval History.
 As the first of such histories, it later came to be seen as establishing a tradition of collaborative scholarship.

 A second edition of the atlas (volume XIV) was published in 1924.